I have an alter ego!

 you're not writing, what do you do?

 Some of what I like to do is listed on my Fun Stuff page.
+I've

-I've also rediscovered my love of crocheting, when those
+also rediscovered my love of crocheting, when those

 fuzzy

-crocheted afghans, table runners, and even baby
+crocheted afghans, table runners, baby

 like to travel